bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

 First things first.
 We need to clear the screen (`cleanScreen`) so we don't get multiple frames drawn at the same time.
+If we forget to clear the screen we'll just draw stuff on top of other things and it will become a huge mess, you can remove `cleanScreen` to see the result.
 To draw shapes in our game we use [ShapeRenderer](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html) from LibGDX combined with the `use` extension function from LibKTX.

 LibKTX has countless of extension functions and this is where some of the magic comes from.
 Using only LibGDX we would have to use start a drawing by `renderer.begin()`, do some drawing, and finishing it up by calling `renderer.end()`.
 LibKTX simplify this and it comes with a huge range of improvements over LibGDX when using Kotlin.
 Check out the [official site](https://libktx.github.io/) for more examples.

 With our renderer set up we can now draw stuff on to the screen, `renderer.color` sets the color and `renderer.rect` draws a rectangle.

 # Putting it all together